linuxboot/book/src/utilities/cpu.md

 But what happens when `cpud` runs that first program?
-Here is where it gets interesting, and, depending on your point of view, either magical, confounding, or counterintuitive.
+Here is where it gets interesting, and, depending on your point of view, either magical, confounding, or counter-intuitive.
 We’ll go with magical.

 ## Starting that first program